 allow two business day to have your I-20 signed.

 DHS Immigration Processing - Port Of Entry (POE) Inspections

 Students should expect increased scrutiny from DHS officers during inspection (i.e., more questions asked, increased scrutiny of travel documents).

 Required documents for inspections:

-- Valid passport – must be valid for at least 6 months beyond arrival date.
+- Valid passport – must be valid for at least six months beyond arrival date.

 - Original SEVIS I-20 (or 2019 document for J visas).
-Previously used I-20's must have a re-entry signature within the last 12 months, but it is preferable to have a re-entry signature every 6 months.
+Returning students' I-20's must have a re-entry signature dated within the last 12 months.

 - Valid F-1 or J-1 visa stamp in your passport, as applicable.

 It is also highly recommended to have the following documents with you: